Black Rock Rangers

 Crisis Intervention Services

 Black Rock City can be a hyper-stimulating place.
 If you’re feeling overwhelmed, trained peer support volunteers from the Zendo Project and the Green Dot team of the Black Rock Rangers are there to support you.
-The Zendo Project facilities are entirely run by participants and are located near the 3 and 9 portals just past C.
+The Zendo Project facilities are entirely run by participants and are located near the 3 and 9 portals between C-D.

-If you are experiencing a mental health crisis or needing psychological support, the Emergency Services Department’s Crisis Intervention Team is also available.
+If you are experiencing a mental health crisis or need psychological support, the Emergency Services Department’s Crisis Intervention Team is also available.
 Ask a Black Rock Ranger or Emergency Service personnel for help.
-If needed, they will contact the Crisis Intervention Team for you, or you can go to their Survivor Advocacy Center next to the Medical Station at 5:15 and Esplanade.
-Ranger Outposts are located at the 3:00+C & 9:00+C plazas.
+If needed, they will contact the Crisis Intervention Team for you, or you can go to their Survivor Advocacy Center next to the Medical Station at 5:15 & Esplanade.
+Ranger Outposts are located at the 3:00 & C and 9:00 & C plazas.

 Law Enforcement Substation on Esplanade

 If you need law enforcement assistance, please wave down a patrol unit, find a Black Rock Ranger who will help you contact law enforcement, or visit the law enforcement substation at 5:15 and Esplanade.
-The station is open 24/7 during the event and is staffed by BLM and the Pershing County Sheriff’s Office.
+The station is open 24/7 during the event and is staffed by Law Enforcement for assistance.

 Ice Sales

-Ice is sold at Arctica in Center Camp, and in the 3:00+G and 9:00+G plazas on G. During the event, Monday to Saturday hours are 9 am to 6 pm, Sunday noon to 6 pm and Exodus Monday in Center Camp only from 10 am to noon.
-Ice is available crushed for $10 a bag (16 pounds) or blocks for $5 bag (10 pounds).
-Note this is the same pricing as 2022 but a change from prior years, when crushed ice was sold in 7 pound bags for $4.
-Come prepared with means to transport larger bags of ice back to camp.
-Pre-event, ice is available at two locations: Center Camp Arctica, Thursday through Sunday from noon to 6 pm; and Ice 9 (9:00+G), Saturday and Sunday pre-event from noon to 6 pm.
+Ice is sold at Arctica in the Center Camp Plaza, in the 3:00 & G and 9:00 & G plazas on G, and bulk sales at 6:15 & K. During the event, Monday to Saturday hours are 9 am to 6 pm, Sunday noon to 6pm, and Exodus Monday at the Center Camp Plaza location only, from 9 am to noon.
+Come prepared with means to transport your ice back to camp.
+Pre-event, ice is available at two locations: The Center Camp Arctica, Thursday through Sunday from noon to 6pm; and Ice 9 (9:00 & G), Saturday and Sunday pre-event from noon to 6pm.
 Credit cards, Apple Pay, and cash are accepted at all locations.
+While cash is accepted, electronic payments are preferred.

 Information (a.k.a.
 Playa Info)

-Playa Info in Center Camp is staffed by knowledgeable volunteers ready to answer your questions 9 am to 6 pm, unless otherwise posted.
+Playa Info, now located at 5:45 & Esplanade, is staffed by knowledgeable volunteers ready to answer your questions 9am to 6pm, unless otherwise posted.
 You can find American Sign Language interpreters from 9am to 10pm, emergency road and lockout services, and other services and information.
-You can use the Playa Info Directory 24/7 to find theme camp locations, event schedules, ride-shares, to register yourself and your camp location, and to look up friends.
-Note: there is no Internet access.
+You can use the Playa Info Directory 24/7 to find theme camp locations, event schedules, ride-shares, register yourself and your camp location, and to look up friends.
+Note: there is no internet access.
 Playa Info’s large BRC maps show theme camp locations, and bulletin boards are available for posting events, messages, and general information.

 American Sign Language (ASL) interpreters

-We continue to welcome and support all Deaf, and Hard of Hearing Burners in Black Rock City, and in 2022 we launched ASL@BRC.
+We continue to welcome and support all Deaf, and Hard of Hearing Burners in Black Rock City with ASL@BRC.
 This project provides certified ASL interpreters to assist Deaf, Hard of Hearing, and hearing Burners in communicating with each other during the event, as well as emergency interpreter support on-site.
-As a walk-up service, ASL interpreters can be reached via Playa Info during event week between the hours of 9am and 10pm.
-For urgent need after hours, please contact 1) Black Rock Rangers, or 2) any Burning Man staff with a radio, who can request interpreters be paged.
+As a walk-up service, ASL interpreters can be reached via Playa Info during event week between 9am and 10pm.
+For urgent needs after hours, please contact 1) Black Rock Ranger Walk-up windows at 5:45 & Esplanade, or 2) any Burning Man staff with a radio, who can request interpreters be paged.

 Lost & Found: Label it!

-The best way to increase the chances of having a lost item reunited with you is to mark your possessions with your name and mailing address, and email or phone number.
+The best way to increase the chances of having a lost item reunited with you is to mark your possessions with your name, mailing address, and email or phone number.
 It’s especially important to have this information attached to your phone and in your backpack.
-If you find something, bring it to Lost & Found at Playa info in Center Camp; drop boxes are available after hours.
+If you find something, bring it to Lost & Found at Playa Info (5:45 & Esplanade); drop boxes are available after hours.
 After the event, access the Lost & Found database online.
 Lost & Found does not accept bikes!
 Please leave bikes where you found them.

 Volunteering

-Volunteering is a great way to step up participation and connect with the event.
-There are ample opportunities to get involved and we encourage all citizens of BRC to stop by the V-Spot, open 9-5 daily in The Center portal, to learn more.
+Volunteering is a great way to step up participation and connect with other vibrant volunteers.
+You just might meet future besties and join a team that inspires you for many years to come.
+There are ample opportunities to get involved and we encourage all citizens of BRC to stop by the V-Spot, open 9am-5pm daily at 5:45 & Esplanade to learn more.

 You can also learn more about volunteering here and download a Volunteer Survival Guide.